minha12/StyleAdv/README.md

 # StyleAdv Official implementation

-If you use our work, please cite our paper:
+If you find this paper useful in your research, please cite our paper:

 ```
 @inproceedings{le2024styleadv,